Hiking, Snowshoeing, Back-Country Skiing, Mountain Biking

-Lake Katherine is found at the southern end of the Sangre de Christo Range.
-The watershed for Santa Fe Baldy, the highest point in the cluster of mountains above the city of Santa Fe, New Mexico, it is situated within the Pecos Wilderness section of the Santa Fe National Forest, a vast, rugged wilderness with boundless opportunities for hiking and peakbagging.
+Santa Fe Baldy, at the southern end of the Sangre de Christo Range, is the highest point in the cluster of mountains above the city of Santa Fe, New Mexico.
+It is situated within the Pecos Wilderness section of the Santa Fe National Forest, a vast, rugged wilderness with boundless opportunities for hiking and peakbagging.
 While not technically difficult, the mountain can be climbed year round and is an excellent training climb for more challenging mountains.
 The primary challenge lies in the 7 mile approach hike, a beautiful trail that winds through pine and aspen groves.
 Although the trail head is only thirty minutes from Santa Fe, the mountain is generally not too crowded.
-The total trip is about 16 miles roundtrip.
+The total trip is about 14 miles roundtrip.

-In winter and spring, the area around Lake Katherine and Baldy are popular with backcountry skiers looking to lay fresh tracks in the bountiful powder found in this area.
+In winter and spring, the area around Baldy is popular with backcountry skiers looking to lay fresh tracks in the bountiful powder found in this area.

 From the trail head, head north on well-used Windsor trail (Trail No. 254).
 Be sure to head north, and not south, as the trail heads both ways from this trailhead.

 The trail is well marked and easy to follow, even when there is substantial snowpack.
 Except for a fairly long steep section within the first mile, the trail is relatively flat for about 5 or so miles.
 The trail steepens a bit as it enters Puerto Nambe - the basin that is surrounded on two sides by Santa Fe Baldy and Penitente Peak.